rickydtran/mitra/README.md

 Dean Schaefer

 # TODO:
+* Stop Short Path Algorithm when destination is reached.
+Right now it computes incantations to all realms.
+* Store pathway from source to destination from from Short Path Algorithm
-* Weighted Short Path Algorithm
+* Implement Heap to Lower Time Complexity of Short Path Algorithm
 * Function that computes gems needed from source to destination